I know many people who have worked in various countries across the world. Their experiences and stories are captivating.

 - Have a place to go if there is an emergency (hotel, friend/family, co-worker, embassy, etc…)

 - Learn about the weather and seasons.
-Know what to expect, pack and dress accordingly.
+Know what to expect, and pack and dress accordingly.

-- Know the most likely disasters in your new area: natural disasters, extreme weather, manmade disasters.
+- Know the most likely disasters in your new area: natural disasters, extreme weather, and manmade disasters.

 - Learn the customs and proper dress, especially for women.

 *One woman had traveled to the Middle East many times and had known to wear long sleeves and full-length dresses/skirts.
 She was traveling to a new country and had to purchase a burka at the last minute.
 She was so thankful that another employee let her know.
 Other countries are not as open-minded about attire as the United States.

 - Calendar the holidays and festivals.
 Some would be great to attend; others may be known for attracting a seedier crowd or may have those attending who target foreigners.

 - Learn basic and important phrases, even if you think you will be surrounded by English speakers or have a translator.

 - Study the body language of that culture.
 What is acceptable here may be very offensive somewhere else.
 Also, study the cultural body language of your new country.

 - Ask your employer what procedures are in case of a disaster.
 Make sure all your questions are answered.